1. What is FreeNAS?

 3. What do I need to get started with FreeNAS?

-To use FreeNAS, you'll need standard PC hardware with a 64-bit processor and at least 8GB of RAM, a 4GB USB Flash drive, and a FreeNAS installation file.
-Either write FreeNAS directly to the flash drive or boot the CD installer to have it done for you.
-Point your web browser at the IP address of the FreeNAS system and you're good to go!
+To use FreeNAS, you’ll need standard PC hardware with a 64-bit processor and at least 8GB of RAM.
+FreeNAS is intended to be installed on USB Flash drive, with a recommended minimum size of 8GB.
+16GB provides more room for boot environments.
+FreeNAS supports installation from a burned CD or by directly burning to the flash drive.Boot from the installed drive and in most networks you will automatically be provided with an IP address.
+Point your web browser at the IP address of the FreeNAS system and you’re good to go!
 Read the FreeNAS Documentation for more information.

 4. Is FreeNAS Safe and Secure?